frncscp/circumference-kit/README.md

 - Plot a circumference with:

-    -Radius' endpoints.
+    - Radius' endpoints.

-    -Center and radius.
+    - Center and radius.

 - Plots two circumferences (with no radius or title) to visually observe if they intersect.